trickydee/ultramegausb-atari-st-rpikbd/README.md

 Instead of writing code to handle the serial protocol between the Atari and the keyboard, this project provides a full emulation of the HD6301 microcontroller and the hardware connected to it.
 This means that it appears to the Atari as a real keyboard, and can be customised and programmed by software like a real keyboard, providing maximum compatibility.

-The RP2040 USB host port is used to connect a keyboard, mouse and joysticks using a USB hub.
+The RP2040/RP2350 USB host port or RP2350 Bluetooth is used to connect a keyboard, mouse and joysticks using a USB hub.
 These are translated into an emulation of the relevant device and fed into the emulated HD6301 control registers, allowing the HD6301 to determine how to communicate this with the Atari.

 ## Building the emulator
 The emulator is configured as per the schematic below.